Functor homology over an additive category: Applications

 \subsection{Rational and discrete cohomology of classical groups}

-Let $G$ be an algebraic group over $k$, let $\mathbf{Mod}_G$ denote the category of all representations of the discrete group $G$, and let $\mathbf{Rat}_G$ denote the full subcategory of $\mathbf{Mod}_G$ on the rational representations as in \cite{Jantzen}.
+Let $G$ be an algebraic group over an infinite field $k$, let $\mathbf{Mod}_G$ denote the category of all $k$-linear representations of the discrete group $G$, and let $\mathbf{Rat}_G$ denote the full subcategory of $\mathbf{Mod}_G$ on the rational representations as in \cite{Jantzen}.
 Extensions between two rational representations $V$ and $W$ can be computed in $\mathbf{Rat}_G$ or $\mathbf{Mod}_G$.
 In the sequel, we let

 There is a canonical morphism:

 which is far from being an isomorphism in general.
 An important difference between the source and the target of the canonical morphism is the behaviour of Frobenius morphisms.
 Namely assume that $G$ is one of the classical groups $\GL_n(k)$, $\Sp_{2n}(k)$ or $\orth_{n,n}(k)$ (and if $k$ has characteristic $\ne 2$ in the latter case), and let let $\phi:G\to G$, $[a_{ij}]\mapsto [a_{ij}^p]$, denote the morphism of algebraic groups induced by the Frobenius endomorphism of $k$, and let $V^{[r]}$ denote the restriction of $V$ along $\phi^r$.
 We have a commutative ladder whose horizontal arrows are induced by restriction along $\phi$: